Ulysses 31: Release

 In the United States, the show was broadcast as a half-hour segment in the 1986 anthology series Kideo TV.

-In the United Kingdom, it first aired on BBC One at 16:30 on Thursday, November 7, 1985.
-The entire series was released in English in a complete DVD box set in the UK released by Contender Entertainment, and in Australia by Madman Entertainment.
+In the United Kingdom, it first aired on BBC One on November 7, 1985.
+In the Republic of Ireland, the show was aired on RTÉ One in 1985.
+Ulysses 31 was repeated on the European satellite broadcaster The Children's Channel in 1992, as part of an afternoon animation block that also included Clémentine and Widget.
+The entire series was released in English in a complete DVD box set in the UK by Contender Entertainment, and in Australia by Madman Entertainment.
 In the United States, one DVD titled Ulysses 31: The Mysteries of Time was released, containing only four selected episodes.
-The rights, like most of DIC's other programs, were originally owned by WildBrain, through its in-name-only unit, Cookie Jar Entertainment.
+The rights, like most of DIC's other programs, were originally owned by WildBrain, through its in-name-only unit, Cookie Jar Entertainment (which WildBrain's ownership of the series reverted to creators, Nina Wolmark and Jean Chalopin).
+(Note: Excludes Japan (which was owned by WildBrain CPLG and TMS Entertainment Europe).)